CoderKungfu/php-queue/README.md

 **Installating via Composer**

-[Composer](http://getcomposer.com) is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.
-In order to use the **PHP-Queue** through Composer, you must do the following:
+[Composer](http://getcomposer.org) is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.
+In order to use the [**PHP-Queue**](https://packagist.org/packages/coderkungfu/php-queue) through Composer, you must do the following:

 1. Add `"coderkungfu/php-queue"` as a dependency in your project's `composer.json` file.
+Visit the [Packagist](https://packagist.org/packages/coderkungfu/php-queue) page for more details.

 2. Download and install Composer.